voxdraco/Valheim-project/README.md

 COPY entrypoint.sh entrypoint.sh
 ```

-We need to make it executible (because its a script, duh)
+We need to make it executable (because its a script, duh)

 ```
 RUN chmod +x entrypoint.sh